matteoferla/Python_SmallWorld_API/README.md

 The database choices can seen with the preset list `SmallWorld.db_choices`.
 But also this can be recached via the classmethod `SmallWorld..retrieve_databases()`.

 Two databases, `REAL_Space_21Q3_2B(public)` and `REAL_DB_20Q2`, are Enamine REAL databases (aka.
-Enamine will make the compound if you buy it).
+Enamine will make the compound on request).
 Previously, the repository, [enamine-real-search](https://github.com/xchem/enamine-real-search) was good for this, but unfortunately Enamine changed their endpoints.
 So I wrote this to take its place!
+Despite the smaller number of entries, `REAL_DB_20Q2` gives the most hits and is less likely to "Major Tom out".

 Likewise, the attribute `SmallWorld.sf_choices` (type list) and the classmethod `SmallWorld.retrieve_scorefun_options()` do the same.